Bangalore to Paro Flights — Guide 2026

 Cheap flights from Bangalore to Paro — book online with FlightGPT

-Quick answer: Bangalore to Paro non-stop flights take about ≈ 7–9h (1-stop via Kolkata or Delhi, including layover), with around No non-stop — only Drukair & Bhutan Airlines serve Paro, almost always via Kolkata (CCU) or Delhi (DEL) direct departures a day.
-This is a domestic route within India, so no visa is required.
+Quick answer: Bangalore to Paro flights take about ≈ 7–9h (1-stop via Kolkata or Delhi, including layover), No non-stop — only Drukair & Bhutan Airlines serve Paro, almost always via Kolkata (CCU) or Delhi (DEL).
+Check the visa requirement for your destination before you book.
 Use the live search above to compare today's cheapest BLR–PBH fare across every airline, OTA and travel agent in one place.

 Looking for cheap flights from Bangalore to Paro?
 FlightGPT compares live BLR to PBH fares across every connected source — Indian carriers, Gulf hubs, OTAs and trusted travel agents — and shows the cheapest options side by side.
 Whether you want a Bangalore to Paro non-stop tomorrow, a last-minute weekend deal or the lowest price three months out, every active Bangalore-Paro fare is one search away.